 Compensation

 Having an overview of the (real) roles in your organization today and comparing them to your future needs, enables you to take the right steps early on to ensure future success.
 How many employees will you need in a specific job family to make your business strategy successful?
-Looking at your job architecture and job descriptions you will be able to determine the exact number today and know when to start recruiting or upskilling existent staff.
+Looking at your job architecture and job descriptions, you will be able to determine the exact number today and know when to start recruiting or upskilling existing staff.

 Any company can achieve these benefits with a tool that is most likely already existent in an organization.
 It is necessary to put effort into writing job descriptions which depict a realistic image and keep them up to date.
 But that is a minor investment compared to the outcome.
 It is also less time-consuming than expected once you know what you should write about in a job description.
 Next up in our series are the key elements of a job description.